Edge Computer Vision with AWS Panorama - Deploying ML Models to Existing Cameras

 The Panorama Appliance is equipped with an NVIDIA GPU and processes video from multiple IP cameras simultaneously.
 Compiling models with SageMaker Neo optimizes them for Panorama hardware, improving inference speed.
 Applications are written in Python, implementing frame preprocessing with OpenCV, model inference, and result post-processing (bounding box rendering, alert determination).
 A single appliance can process up to 8 camera streams in parallel, simultaneously monitoring multiple angles on factory production lines or in retail stores.
 Inference results are sent to IoT Core via MQTT and can be visualized as CloudWatch metrics or used to trigger alerts via Lambda.
 To broaden your machine learning knowledge, specialized books on Amazon can also be helpful.

 The Panorama Appliance consists of a hardware purchase cost of approximately $4,000 and a service fee of approximately $8.33 per device per month.
 Compared to cloud-based video analysis (Rekognition Video), edge processing is more cost-efficient in environments with many cameras.
 Since video is not sent to the cloud, bandwidth costs are also reduced.
 During deployment, you configure the camera's RTSP stream URL, network settings (appliance IP address, DNS), and association with your AWS account.
-OTA (Over-the-Air) updates allow remote updates of applications and models, enabling feature improvements without on-site work.
+A key consideration is that the appliance requires internet connectivity for receiving management commands and downloading models, so it cannot be used in fully air-gapped environments.
+Additionally, due to GPU memory constraints, larger model sizes reduce the number of streams that can run concurrently, so the balance between model size reduction and stream count should be verified during the evaluation phase.

 Summary

 Panorama is a service that adds edge AI to existing IP cameras.
 It runs inference at the edge without sending video to the cloud, optimizing privacy and bandwidth.
 A single appliance processes up to 8 camera streams in parallel, with models optimized by SageMaker Neo for improved inference speed.
-OTA updates enable remote updates of models and applications.
+OTA updates enable remote updates of models and applications, supporting a wide range of industrial use cases from manufacturing quality inspection to retail customer analytics.